 Cezanne is reported to have said, "Painting from nature is not copying the object; it is realizing one’s sensations.”
 And that is what I strive to do -- to interpret my emotional response to a place.
 Through line, shape, color choices and brush strokes, I translate my experiences, feelings, and spiritual connection to describe a sense of place.
-My aim is to evoke a similar feeling from the viewer.

 I am intrigued by the play of light and it's affect on objects, color and texture juxtaposed to the interesting patterns created by shadow.
 This dance of light and shadow is what attracts me to a subject.
 I'm inspired to paint in òrder to explore its ever changing dynamic.